dtulibrary/enricher/README.md

 ## Caching

 To cut down on the number of HTTP requests, we begin the Enrichment process by retrieving all journals that come from SFX and storing them in memory using [Erlang Term Storage](http://elixir-lang.org/getting-started/mix-otp/ets.html).
-This table will be dropped upon conclusion of the harvest method.
+This cache is regenerated at the beginning of each harvest.

 ## Improvements